Automated Fuel Supply System for Critical Power supply Generators.

 Fuel distribution through four feed solenoids, each independently supplying one of the four generators.

 Flood switches installed on each generator to trigger the solenoids for fuel transfer when fuel levels dropped significantly.
 The entire system was designed for complete automation, with control through the PLC HMI operating system securely located within the Tank Pump Bay.

 As a safety precaution, a redundancy solenoid was installed on the generators, allowing for manual shut-off of fuel transfer from the tank in case of emergencies.
 The distance between the tank and generators spanned up to 20 meters.

-From the PLC HMI Monitor, the customer will be able to track which generator is fuelling, levels within the other generators, measure the fuel level within the bulk fuel tank and track all warning signals and pressure signals on the consumable such as filters and valves.
+The PLC HMI Monitor provided the customer with the ability to monitor the active generator, check fuel levels in the other generators, measure the fuel level in the bulk fuel tank, and monitor warning signals and pressure signals for consumables like filters and valves.

 This comprehensive design ensures efficient, reliable, and user-friendly control over the hospital's backup power supply, enhancing its operational resilience.